Surveillance Video Redaction and its Role in Retail Compliance

 Carrefour France was fined €2.25 million, and Carrefour Banque was fined €800,000.

-The fines were for failing to properly handle requests to access or delete personal data, sending marketing emails without permission, and using cookies that weren’t necessary without getting user approval.
+The fines were for failing to properly handle requests to access or delete personal data, sending marketing emails without permission, and using cookies that were unnecessary without getting user approval.

 Both companies were also found to have poor data management practices, like keeping data for too long and not informing customers properly.